stefanocudini/node-fetch-dom/README.md

 # node-fetch-dom
-Library for Nodejs that retrieve the DOM from a remote html page
+Library for Nodejs that retrieve the DOM from a remote html page.